SnarkAttack/server/README.md

 Navigate into the server folder and run `pipenv install`, which will install all required packages.

 Run the server using the standard `python3 manage.py runserver`

+If you for some reason intend to use this in production, please for the love of all that is good any holy change the SECRET_KEY in settings/settings.py.
+A new one can be generated with:

+`python3 manage.py shell -c "from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())"`